exetermcr/exetermcr.github.io/startups.markdown

 perfect products for new students just starting the university.

-The journey began when Riham Satti and Vivek Doraiswamy – the brains behind Swapplr – met one late ..month... evening at a bop (oxon-speak for college party) at Riham's college in Oxford – Green Templeton.
+The journey began when Riham Satti and Vivek Doraiswamy – the brains behind Swapplr – met one late June evening at a bop (oxon-speak for college party) at Riham's college in Oxford – Green Templeton.
 The conversation touched on everything from the weather (as it must in England) to work, to the latest in gadgets.
 Vivek, as it turned out, had a friend who wanted to